NNEDV Board of Directors

 - Victoria Dinges (Chair): Vicky Dinges leads the internal and community engagement of Allstate's "Good Hands."
 As Vice President, Public Social Responsibility and Enterprise Communication, she oversees employee communications, strategic philanthropy and corporate social responsibility.
 These efforts shape Allstate's culture, commit to building a better society and drive the company's external and internal reputation across a diversity of stakeholders.
 Through Allstate's "When Good Hands People Give Back" initiative, Vicky's teams ensure our hometowns are better, safer places to live.
 These efforts include The Allstate Foundation, Allstate's Teen Safe Driving and Domestic Violence signature programs, volunteerism, and the company's cultural and civic initiatives.
 Through these endeavors and the involvement of employees and agency owners, Allstate contributed more than $28 million to community projects in 2011.
 Vicky is Chair of the National Network to End Domestic Violence Board and serves on the Board of Directors of the YWCA Evanston/North Shore.
 She is a President's Circle Member of the Chicago Council on Global Affairs and a member of the Executives' Club of Chicago, the Conference Board Contributions Council, the Youth Job Center of Evanston Advisory Board, and the Arthur W. Page Society.
 Vicky holds a bachelor's degree in Journalism from the University of Illinois and an MBA from Northwestern University's J.L.
 Kellogg School of Management.

-- Patti Seger (Secretary): Patti has served as Executive Director of End Abuse Wisconsin: the Wisconsin Coalition Against Domestic Violence since 2005.
+- Patti Seger (Vice Chair): Patti has served as Executive Director of End Abuse Wisconsin: the Wisconsin Coalition Against Domestic Violence since 2005.
 Her nearly 30 years of domestic violence victim advocacy experience includes six years as the WCADV Policy Coordinator, six years as Director of Dane County District Attorney’s Office Domestic Violence Unit, and seven years as the Systems Advocate at Domestic Abuse Intervention Services (formerly Dane County Advocates for Battered Women).
 She has served on the NNEDV Policy Committee (2005-2013), as Wisconsin Governor Doyle’s appointee to the WI Law Enforcement Standards Board, and as the Attorney General’s appointee to the Wisconsin Sentencing Commission.
 She currently serves on the WI Department of Justice VAWA Advisory Board and is the chair of the WI Department of Corrections Crime Victim Advisory Committee.